vercel/next.js/docs/basic-features/supported-browsers-features.md

 In addition, to reduce bundle size, Next.js will only load these polyfills for browsers that require them.
 The majority of the web traffic globally will not download these polyfills.

-### Server-side Polyfills
+### Server-Side Polyfills

 In addition to `fetch()` on the client side, Next.js polyfills `fetch()` in the Node.js environment.
 You can use `fetch()` on your server code (such as `getStaticProps`) without using polyfills such as `isomorphic-unfetch` or `node-fetch`.

-### Custom Polyfills (Advanced)
+### Custom Polyfills

 If your own code or any external npm dependencies require features not supported by your target browsers, you need to add polyfills yourself.

-In that case, you can take a look at the [with-polyfills](https://github.com/vercel/next.js/blob/canary/examples/with-polyfills/) example.
+In this case, you should add a top-level import for the **specific polyfill** you need in your [Custom `<App>`](docs/advanced-features/custom-app.md) or the individual component.

 ## JavaScript Language Features